invisibleXML/ixml/misc/pragmas.md

 grammatical attributes to be associated with nodes of the parse tree, whether they are inherited from an ancestor or an elder sibling or synthesized from the children of a node, and what values should be assigned to them.
-(Note that grammatical attributes are not to be confused with XML attributes, although in particular cases it may be helpful to render a grammatical attribute as an XML attribute.)
+Grammatical attributes are not to be confused with XML attributes, although in particular cases it may be helpful to render a grammatical attribute as an XML attribute.

 *Are there other use cases that need to be mentioned here?*